EOR

 On-the-ground HR support that speaks Japanese is non-negotiable for employee onboarding, queries, and disputes.
 Email-only support routed through a global ticket queue is a red flag.
 Look for a named Japanese HR contact per account.

-The provider should understand seniority systems, bi-annual bonus cycles, hanko (seal) practices, and how Japanese employees expect to be managed.
-This shapes retention more than salary, and a culturally tone-deaf provider will create friction your internal team has to fix.
+The provider should understand seniority systems, bi-annual bonus cycles, and how Japanese employees expect to be managed.
+This shapes retention more than salary, and a culturally tone-deaf provider creates friction your internal team has to fix.

 Speed matters less than getting it right.
-A 2–5 day onboarding that completes Certificate of Eligibility verification, social insurance enrolment, and contract review is better than a 24-hour onboarding that skips steps.
+A 2 to 5 day onboarding that completes Certificate of Eligibility verification, social insurance enrollment, and contract review is better than a 24-hour onboarding that skips steps.
 Ask the provider what they do, not just how fast.

 How much does it cost to hire someone in Japan through an EOR?

-EOR fees range from ¥110,000 to ¥320,000 per employee per month depending on provider.
-On top of that, total employer cost in Japan runs roughly 30% above gross salary once health insurance (9.98%), welfare pension (18.3% split with employee), employment insurance, and workers' compensation are added.
-Watch for FX conversion fees on cross-border payments, percentage-of-salary pricing, and hidden compliance add-ons that distort the headline rate.
+EOR fees in this comparison range from roughly ¥110,000–¥320,000 per employee per month depending on provider.
+On top of that, total employer cost in Japan runs roughly 30% above gross salary once health insurance, welfare pension, employment insurance, and the new Child and Childcare Support Contribution are added.
+Watch for FX conversion fees on cross-border payments and hidden compliance add-ons that distort the headline rate.

 How long does onboarding take in Japan?

-Most EORs onboard in 2–5 days for Japanese nationals already in Japan.
-For foreign hires requiring work visa sponsorship, Certificate of Eligibility processing typically adds 1–3 months.
-Faster onboarding (24-hour or 1-day) usually means the provider is skipping steps that surface as compliance issues later.
-Hiring in Japan requires more than compliance knowledge — understanding labour laws, employee expectations, and workplace culture is essential to building a stable team.
+Most EORs onboard in 2 to 5 days for Japanese nationals already in Japan.
+For foreign hires requiring work visa sponsorship, Certificate of Eligibility processing typically adds 1 to 3 months.
+Faster onboarding usually means the provider is skipping steps that surface as compliance issues later.

 Can an EOR sponsor work visas in Japan?